A measure of hope for the future

 I was in elementary school, a member of the safety patrol, overseeing a busy intersection in Washington, D.C., both before and after school.
 I loved being a patrol guard, and wore the cheesy plastic orange sash with pride.

 Each day, a D.C. police officer pulled up in his squad car to meet me at my posting.
 I have no idea how he was assigned; I was too young to think to ask.
-He helped me get the children safely on their way across the four-lane road in what otherwise would have been a dangerous situation, but always made me believe I was in charge.
+He helped me get the lower-grade kids safely across the four-lane road in what otherwise would have been a dangerous situation, but always made me believe I was in charge.
 I saw him every day for two years, except during the summer.
 His name?
 He said, “Call me Officer Friendly.”
 I did.
 That experience began to shape a view of police in a positive way.

-The police officer was forced to apologize to my brother.
-I don’t know what if anything went on his record.
-But my trust in police was shattered.
+After that, my trust in police was shattered.
+How could someone use their government-regulated right to use violence against an unarmed kid?
 The two long years of good work cultivating positive relationships by Officer Friendly—and likely many more officers like him across the District’s force in that era—went down the drain with the rogue trigger-happy action of one mean cop.

 Pegues is an award-winning CBS correspondent, a familiar face covering homeland security and justice.
 Structurally, the book reflects this experience and gives the reader a glimpse into the process he presumably undertakes when investigating a story.
 We learn as he uncovers facts, asks questions, reads, frames and integrates relevant information.
 “I wanted to see firsthand how city residents, police and politicians were reacting,” he writes.
 “I was going to go where the interviews led me.”